List of New Avengers story arcs: Possession (Issues #1-6)

 With Rogers in charge of coordinating the heroes, he and Tony Stark sell Avengers Mansion to Luke Cage for a dollar, explaining that they are giving Cage freedom to have his own Avengers team run his way.
 Just after recruiting various heroes to the team, the Eye of Agamotto appears alongside a possessed Doctor Strange and Daimon Hellstrom.
 Cage's efforts to tell them to depart resulted in him being mutated into a flaming monster when he comes in contact with the Eye.
 During the fight, the demon possessing Cage 'jumps' into Iron Fist, who subsequently vanishes into a white void, where he confronts the Ancient One- who claims to be responsible for the current events out of disgust at Strange's recent 'failures'- while the rest of the team face a demonic invasion.
 As Strange deduces that their opponent must be new as nobody the teams have fought before would have anything to gain by the destruction of reality, Iron Fist returns, claiming that the Ancient One has told him that Strange stole the Eye, but Strange realises that the entity Iron Fist encountered is not the Ancient One as his attempts to claim the Eye contradict everything Strange was taught about the Eye's history.
-A casual comment by Spider-Man prompts the New Avengers to realise that Agamatto himself is behind recent events as he tries to reclaim his Eye, inspiring Doctor Voodoo to challenge Agamatto to a duel, using Wolverine as a 'vessel' for the powers of the other New Avengers to fight Agamatto in his stead.
-Despite their best efforts, Wolverine is unable to defeat Agamotto on his own, forcing Brother Voodoo to apparently sacrifice himself and destroy the Eye in order to contain Agamotto once and for all.
+A casual comment by Spider-Man prompts the New Avengers to realise that Agamotto himself is behind recent events as he tries to reclaim his Eye, inspiring Doctor Voodoo to challenge Agamotto to a duel, using Wolverine as a 'vessel' for the powers of the other New Avengers to fight Agamotto in his stead.
+Despite their best efforts, Wolverine is unable to defeat Agamotto on his own, forcing Brother Voodoo to apparently sacrifice himself and destroy the Eye to contain Agamotto.